prashantpiyush/cptool/README.md

 <Enter corresponding correct ouput here>
 <Press Enter>
 ```
-Note: Here `a`, `b`, `d`, etc. are problem codes.
-From specific commands see below, or run `cf -h`.

-## How to use
+## How to use?

 #### Make
 1. Install dependencies using the below command
 ```
 pip3 install -r requirements.txt
 ```
-2. Make changes in the settings.yaml file according to your needs
+2. Make changes in the `settings.yaml` file according to your needs
     - set which languages you need (supports only java acd cpp)
     - set template path for the languages required
 3. Run the following command